Quang Nam Province, South Central Coast

-Quang Nam province is rather flat land along the coast and increase high elevations towards the west, with the highest elevations along the border to Laos and Kon Tum province.
+Quang Nam province is rather a flat land along the coast and increases high elevations towards the west, with the highest elevations along the border to Laos and Kon Tum province.
 The highest peak is Ngoc Linh mountain at 2598m.
-In contrast to the other provinces of the South Central Coast there are no hills or mountains near the coast (with the exception of the Chàm Islands with a peak at 517m).
+In contrast to the other provinces of the South Central Coast, there are no hills or mountains near the coast (with the exception of the Chàm Islands with a peak at 517m).

 The Thu Bon River system covers most of the province (except for the south-east), making it one of the largest river systems in central Vietnam.
 It led to the rise of an ancient Cham city state that was once Champa’s most influential city and also included one of its most important commercial ports at Hoi An.

 Quang Nam was once the political and near the geographic centre of Champa.
 For some time both the most powerful city-state and the busiest Cham port (at Hoi An) were located in what is now Quang Nam.
 Trade with luxury goods from the Central Highlands was the basis of this wealth and power.
 As a result of warfare with Vietnam, the centre of political power of the Cham shifted south to Vijaya.
 The trade in luxuries continued for some time under the Nguyen Lords but declined gradually, especially under the Nguyen Dynasty and further in colonial Vietnam, when the economic focus shifted to the agriculture of the large river deltas.

 The province broke into two in 1962, with the southern half of Quang Tin Province.
 The two provinces were merged again after unification in 1976.